edu-maxence-machu/education-react-native-examples/Yoki/readme.md

 Yoki is a  [Yuka](https://yuka.io/) like react-native app

-Scan a product in your kitchen and see the informations and data on your food products.
+Scan a product in your kitchen and see the information and data about your food products.

 Yoki is based on data collected from [openfoodfacts](https://world.openfoodfacts.org/)